Skip to content

 • Federal Republic of Nigeria v Process and Industrial Developments Limited [2023] EWHC 2638 (Comm): Acting for the defendant to a multi-billion dollar arbitration challenge before the High Court in relation to issues of disclosure and privilege, where the grounds for the challenge included serious allegations of fraud and corruption.

-Commercial litigation forms the backbone to Harry’s practice.
+Commercial litigation is a major part of Harry’s practice.
 He is establishing a strong reputation as a junior for commercial disputes, with experience acting both led and unled in the County Court, High Court and Court of Appeal across several key sectors.

 Examples of his experience include: